slnsw/dxlab-meridian/README.md

 ## Introduction

-The State Library of NSW has a unique collection of maps from the 16th and 17th century.
-The Meridian project seeks to reimagine these maps as interactive 3D globes using open source web technologies.
+The State Library of NSW has a unique collection of maps from the 17th and 18th century.
+The Meridian project seeks to reimagine these maps as interactive 3D globes using web technologies.

 ![Meridian website](http://dxlab.sl.nsw.gov.au/meridian/images/screenshot.jpg)